uc-cdis/guppy/doc/queries.md

 }
 ```

-Or you could use binary combination (`AND` or `OR`)to combine simple filter unites into more complicated big filters.
+Or you could use binary combination (`AND` or `OR`)to combine simple filter units into more complicated big filters.
 Example:

 ```
 {